Skelmis/DnD-Quickrefs/readme.md

 - Here at the edge of the abyss, we stand united.
 For every fallen friend, we fight twice as hard
 - Our journey together may end, but we can at least pave the way for those that come after
 - This might be our last stand, but it won't be our final chapter.
 Let's write an ending they'll never forget
-- No retest, no surrender.
+- No retreat, no surrender.
 We've come too far to let the story end here.

 ---